-Also, because Instagram doesn’t show you feed by date anymore, they may be shown the nine images at different times of day or week even.
+Also, because Instagram doesn’t show your feed by date anymore, they may be shown the nine images at different times of day or week even.

 So on the left is how one image looks on someone’s feed, and on the right is how that one image may be shown on your Instagram profile.

 If the viewer is scrolling through the feed for who they follow they may give you the chance and click through.
-Someone searching in the search feed may just pass you by.
+But someone scrolling in the search feed may just pass you by.

 This reduces your CTR (click through rate), you may get lots of viewers being shown your image, but fewer clicking through.
-Instagram’s algorithm may decide, it’s not a good image and show it less and less.
+Instagram’s algorithm will then decide it’s not a good image and show it less and less.